 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Although research still needs to be done on probiotics (since the ideal probiotic and its composition is not yet clearly defined), we do know that the beneficial bacteria that lives inside us is a necessary part of regulating our health.
+Although research is still needed on probiotics (since the ideal probiotic and what it would be made of isn’t yet known), Dr. Radhakrishnan says we do know that the beneficial bacteria that lives inside us is a necessary part of regulating our health.

-If your child has an ear infection or diarrheal illness that calls for antibiotics, taking a probiotic can actually help shorten the symptoms.
-In addition, probiotics may keep your children healthy by decreasing the number of bacteria in the gut that can cause infections or inflammation.
+If your child has an ear infection or diarrhea-causing illness that calls for antibiotics, taking a probiotic can actually help shorten the symptoms, Dr. Radhakrishnan says.
+Plus, probiotics may keep your children healthy by decreasing the number of bacteria in the gut that can cause infections or inflammation.

 The basic premise of using probiotics is to restore the relative population of good glut flora, which can promote optimal health.

 So how can probiotics help your little one?
-For starters, they help relieve constipation, acid reflux, diarrhea symptoms and flatulence.
+For starters, they may help relieve constipation, acid reflux, diarrhea symptoms and gas.
 Some research suggests they could also improve gut immunity and oral health, plus help manage eczema.

 Other medical conditions where probiotics may have benefits include:

-It’s important to note that in the above conditions, probiotics should not be used as the primary treatment and should only be used alongside standard medical treatment.
+It’s important to note that, in the above conditions, probiotics should not be used as the main treatment and should only be used alongside standard medical treatment.